Shawn Stockman

-Shawn Patrick Stockman (born September 26, 1972) is an American singer, songwriter and record producer.
+Shawn "Slim" Stockman (Note: According to the Cooleyhighharmony liner notes, each member identifies with a unique nickname, devised from a collaboration with Michael Bivins.
+Wanyá was "Squirt," Shawn was "Slim," Michael was simply "Bass," and Nathan assumed the name "Alex Vanderpool".) (born September 26, 1972) is an American singer, songwriter and record producer.
 He is best known as a member of the vocal group Boyz II Men.
 In addition to Boyz II Men, Stockman was a member of the group Black Men United.
 He was also a judge on the NBC television show The Sing-Off for five seasons (2009–2014).

 Early life and education

-Stockman, a native of Southwest Philadelphia, started singing with the Philadelphia Boys Choir & Chorale at the age of 8.
+Shawn Patrick Stockman, a native of Southwest Philadelphia, started singing with the Philadelphia Boys Choir & Chorale at the age of 8.
 He attended CAPA (Creative and Performing Arts High School) in South Philadelphia, where he met the other members of Boyz II Men, originally calling themselves Unique Attraction.

 Music career

 Boyz II Men

 Stockman was recruited to join the R&B vocal group Boyz II Men in 1988, when members George Baldi, Jon Shoats and Marguerite Walker all left the group due to graduating from high school.
 He was asked to join after the members saw him sing a solo in the school choir.
 After signing to Motown in 1991, they released their debut album, Cooleyhighharmony.
 Boyz II Men would quickly start to climb music charts with songs such as; I'll Make Love to You (1994) and Water Runs Dry (1995).
 In 1996, the group released the single One Sweet Day featuring Mariah Carey.
 Boyz II Men are best known for their vocal harmonies.
 Stockman sings tenor vocals in the group.

 Stockman still tours with Boyz II Men as of 2023.